-An expungement or sealing is the process under Florida law of removing an arrest from the public record and preventing the further dissemination (sale) of it.
+An expungement or sealing is the process under Florida law of removing an arrest from the public record and preventing the further dissemination (sale) of it (see what is an expungement page for more information).
 There are many expungement benefits besides these that you should be aware of.
-Below I have listed a few of the most prominent reasons to have your record sealed or expunged as soon as you can.
+Below I have listed a few of the most prominent reasons to have your record sealed or expunged as soon as you can and why you may want to choose me to do it.

 An Expunged or Sealed Record Is No Longer A Public Record

 The biggest expungement benefits for a sealed or expunged record is that it is no longer a public record:

 A criminal history record ordered expunged (or sealed) that is retained by the department is confidential and exempt from the provisions of s.
 119.07(1) and s.
 24(a), Art.
 I of the State Constitution and not available to any person or entity except upon order of a court of competent jurisdiction**.

 **This subjects anyone that discloses it to liability.
 Liability is not automatic but the possibility is usually enough to have most private companies remove the information from their records as well.

 What The Clerk of Court Must Do Once Your Record is Ordered Expunged or Sealed

 The Clerk of Court must remove all access to your record.
 This means it will no longer be available for search on the Clerk’s website nor will it be available for inspections at the Clerk’s office.
 Yet the best benefit is the Clerk of Court will no longer sell your information to private parties.